Sinthya01/VSTS-vscode-extension/TFVC_README.md

 - Associate work items to check-ins
 - Integrated TFVC Output window
 - Support for a TFS proxy
-- Support for workspaces created with either the Visual Studio IDE, the JetBrains IDEs and Eclipse
+- Support for **local** workspaces created with either the Visual Studio IDE, the JetBrains IDEs and Eclipse

 ![Team Foundation Version Control Viewlet](assets/tfvc-viewlet.png)